Congratulations to the national winners of the 2023 Awards! View your results.

 We understand that artists and writers sometimes create work that references other artists, writers, and popular culture in original and meaningful ways.
 If your work transforms some sort of source material, then it may be considered original.

-Here are some examples of work that should not be submitted:
+Here are some examples of work that should not be entered:

 • A pencil drawing that directly copies a portrait that was taken by another artist or a piece of writing that simply rearranges the words of someone else’s writing is NOT transformative.